vmware-tanzu/vsphere-kubernetes-drivers-operator/docs/getting-started/configure-via-openshift-ui.md

 - Login credentials for vcenter
 - Datacenter(s) - you can provide a comma separated list of datacenters, datacenters in which the kubernetes nodes are present.
 This is required by CPI and CSI to manage the cluster

-**Note** : In order to bring up CPI and some versions of CSI successfully, the nodes need to be tainted with `node.cloudprovider.kubernetes.io/uninitialized=true:NoSchedule`

 ### Step-1
 Make sure the VDO is up and running, for this you can go to `Installed Operator` side menu and confirm the status of the operator as Succeeded.